-Colorado Department of Law-POST 1300 Broadway 9th Floor Denver, CO 80203 post@coag.gov 720-508-6721 FAX 866-858-7486
+Colorado Department of Law-POST 1300 Broadway9th Floor Denver, CO 80203 post@coag.gov 720-508-6721 FAX 866-858-7486

-Last Name First Full Middle Home Address City State Zip Mailing Address (if different from above) City State Zip Aliases:E-mail: NOTE: All personal information provided to POST is confidential Home Telephone: Cell Phone: and will not be released to the public, pursuant to Colorado Driver's License Gender: M = § 24-72-204, C.R.S.
-SSN: Dat e of Birth: I have successfully completed or will of academy.
-(Attach copy of academy completed) a POST approved basic training 2.
-I possess a high school diploma, equiv valent, or evidence of HS comp oletion.(Attach copy of diploma/certificate.)
-3. rtification.
-(Attach copies show ing front and b pack of each card.)
-4. My fingerprints were submitted on a Po OST fingerprint card to the Col orado Bureau of Investigation.
-5. y or any misdemeanor as refer enced in § 24- 31-305(1.5), C.R.S.
-6. I am not under investigation or pen § 24-31-305(1.5), C.R.S. ding investigation for any fel ony or any m isdemeanor as referenced in 7. a peace officer in another state e(s).
-State(s): 8. released or o discharged under dishonorable 9.
-S. am a legal permanent resider gal permanent resident, but I at I am lawfully present pursua nt. have reviewe d the POST website information 10.
-I possess a valid Colorado driver's lie (Attach copy) cense or Colorado Identificat ion card.
-UNDER PENALTIES OF PERJURY, I DECLARE THAT BEST OF MY KNOWLEDGE AND BELIEF, THEY ARE STATEMENT, MISSTATEMENT, OR INACCURACY MAPROSECUTION.
-E TRUE, CORRECT, AND COMPLE TE.
-I FURTHER ACKNOWLEDGE THAT ANY FALSE Date: Applicant's Signature Subscribed and sworn to before me this day of , My Commission Expires: NOTA RY PUBLIC
+Last Name First Full Middle Full Middle

+Home Address City State Zip

+Mailing Address (if different from above) City State Zip

+Other Names Email

+Cell Phone: Alternate Phone

+SSN Date of Birth

+Colorado Driver's License Gender M 🗌 F 🗌 🤇 Other □

+- 1. I have successfully completed or will complete on \\\\\\ a POST-approved Basic training academy.
+(Attach copy of academy certificate of completion) - 2.
+D I possess a high school diploma, equivalent, or evidence of HS completion (Attach evidence of completion.) - 3.
+I possess current first aid and CPR certification.
+(Attach copies showing front and back of each card.) - 4.
+D My fingerprints were submitted to the Colorado Bureau of Investigation. - 5.
+I have I have not been convicted of any felony or any misdemeanor as referenced in § 24-31-305(1.5) C.R.S., - □ I have □ have not entered into an adult pretrial diversion, deferred judgement/sentencing or deferred prosecution, pending or complete, for any above referenced offenses after July 1, 2001.

+□ If I have been convicted of an above referenced offense, I have received a variance from POST.

+- 6. □ I am not under investigation or pending investigation for any felony or any misdemeanor as referenced in § 24-31-305(1.5), C.R.S. - 7.
+I have have not been certified as a peace officer in another state(s).
+State(s): - 8.
+I have I have not served in the U.S. Military and have not been released or discharged under dishonorable conditions.
+(Attach copy of official discharge documents showing Character of Service.) - 9.
+I am a United States citizen. - I am not a United States citizen, but am legally permitted to work in the US.
+(Attach verification) - 10.
+I possess a valid Colorado driver's license or Colorado Identification card.
+(Attach copy)

+UNDER PENALTIES OF PERJURY, I DECLARE THAT I HAVE EXAMINED THIS AFFIDAVIT AND ACCOMPANYING DOCUMENTS, AND TO THE BEST OF MY KNOWLEDGE AND BELIEF, THEY ARE TRUE, CORRECT, AND COMPLETE.
+I FURTHER ACKNOWLEDGE THAT ANY FALSE STATEMENT, MISSTATEMENT, OR INACCURACY MAY RESULT IN REVOCATION OF MY CERTIFICATION, AS WELL AS CRIMINAL PROSECUTION.

+State of

+Applicant's Signature

+County of

+Signed before me this day of

+My Commission Expires:

+NOTARY PUBLIC